-This bill amends existing laws regarding the expansion of dwellings over water, allowing for certain modifications contingent upon approval from the Department of Environmental Services and the payment of a fee based on the square footage of the dwelling.
-The new legal language permits existing structures to be modified by adding or expanding legally existing exterior features, such as decks and balconies, without increasing the interior floor space or changing the use from recreational to residential or commercial.
-The cumulative area of these modifications is limited to 100 square feet for properties with 100 linear feet or less of shoreline frontage, and one square foot per linear foot of shoreline for larger properties.
-Additionally, the bill stipulates that any modifications must not penetrate the water or bank and must be approved by the department.
+This bill amends existing regulations regarding the expansion of dwellings over water, allowing for certain modifications while maintaining environmental protections.
+Specifically, it permits the addition or expansion of legally existing exterior features such as decks, balconies, stairs, rooflines, or eaves, provided that these modifications do not increase the interior floor space or convert recreational water-based activities into land-based residential or commercial activities.
+The cumulative area of these modifications is limited to 100 square feet for properties with 100 linear feet or less of shoreline frontage, and one square foot per linear foot of shoreline for properties exceeding that length.
+Additionally, any modifications must not penetrate the water or bank and require approval from the department of environmental services.

 Statutes affected: Introduced: 482-A:26